Material Topics – Focus

 Contribution to value creation

-Clariant contributes to avoiding greenhouse gas emissions with its numerous sustainable products, ranging from to second-generation bioethanol solutions.
+Clariant contributes to avoiding greenhouse gas emissions with its numerous sustainable products, ranging from catalysts to second-generation bioethanol solutions.
 Clariant also reduces its own carbon emissions through the optimization of its operations.
 Decreasing materials and energy consumption reduces cost and further increases the company’s competitiveness.

 Boundary